saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 kubectl wait --for=condition=Available --timeout=700s deployment/vllm-gemma-deployment
 ```

-View the logs from the running Deployment:
+You can view the logs from the running Deployment:

 ```bash
 kubectl logs -f -l app=gemma-server